 Unfortunately, VISA missed that boat in Kenya.
 The insistence on selling themselves as a platform to banks and not the end user has ended up costing them, in my view.
 The argument that it is banks that should push the Visa card usage and not Visa itself has seen average individual card usage down to one a month from three in 2013, and mobile money usage more than double over that period (CBK statistics).
 Yet, the Visa option is free and the M-Pesa one, not.
 And now, Visa is playing catch-up with its current promos targeting ‘the real Slim Shady’.

-When the real client is not the one you are pitching to it becomes important to put yourself in the place of the actual client.
+When the ideal client is not the one you are pitching to, it becomes important to put yourself in his place.
 Sellers of mortgages admit that many times ‘the real Slim Shady’ is not the husband who comes asking about the property but the wife who will likely not ‘stand up’.
 Customer B, some told me they call her.
-And so successful ones pitch to the wife through the husband or wisely request to invite the wife to the viewing of the show house.
+And so successful ones pitch to the wife through the husband, or wisely request to invite the wife to the viewing of the show house.

 ‘Will the real Slim Shady please stand up?’
 No. He won’t.
 You, the seller must point him out.

 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.Views – 346